By Rachel Hoeing

 We continued this tradition even when my children were born and we were living in the Triad.
 My husband’s family lives here as well, so it worked out perfectly to make our trek to PA, drive home on Christmas Day along the empty highways, gobble up Waffle House for Christmas lunch, and then land at my in-laws for an amazing gathering that evening.

 As things happen when you get older, the number of family members decreased.
 My great aunts and uncles slowly passed away, and divorce separated a few others.
 My last surviving grandparent, Nana Hess, passed away on Christmas Day, 2006.
-It was heart-breaking, and needless to say, it took a few years for our holiday traditions to bounce back after that.
+It was heart-breaking, and it took a few years for our holiday traditions to bounce back after that.
 By 2010, we were all back together again in PA.
 Our family rejoiced in our togetherness and we felt the Christmas spirit once again.

 But then in August of 2011 my mom died, and three months later my dad died.
 Needless to say 2011, was a wash.
 My family of four decided to take a cruise with my sister and just “get out of dodge” for the holiday because it was honestly too much to handle.